Great Lakes - PGDM & PGPM Admissions 2027

 This Story also Contains

-Essay Writing Section Removed: Starting from XAT 2026, the Essay Writing section has been eliminated from the exam.
-However, it will continue to be a part of the XLRI selection process in the future.
+Essay Writing Section Removed: Starting from XAT 2027, the Essay Writing section has been eliminated from the exam.
+However, it will continue to be a part of the XLRI selection process.

-Reduced General Knowledge Questions: The number of questions in the General Knowledge section has been decreased from 25 to 20, allowing for a more focused assessment.
+Reduced General Knowledge Questions: The number of questions in the General Knowledge section has been decreased from 25 to 20.

-No Sectional Time Limits: XAT 2026 will no longer impose sectional time limits, giving candidates greater flexibility in managing their time across different sections of the exam.
+No Sectional Time Limits: XAT 2027 will no longer impose sectional time limits, giving candidates greater flexibility in managing their time across different sections.

-As the XAT 2026 exam day approaches, it's crucial to stay calm, confident, and well-prepared with all necessary guidelines.
-Knowing what to carry, what to avoid, and how to manage your time can make a big difference in your performance.
-Here are the key exam day instructions every XAT 2026 aspirant must follow.
+As the XAT 2027 exam day approaches, it's crucial to stay calm, confident, and well-prepared with all necessary guidelines.
+Here are the key exam day instructions every XAT 2027 aspirant must follow.

 Recent passport-size photograph

-Once candidates download their admit card of XAT 2026, the exam centre allotted to them is mentioned there.
-Candidates are requested to visit the exam centre a few days before the exam to avoid hindrances on exam day.
+Candidates are advised to visit the exam centre a few days before the exam to avoid any inconvenience on the exam day.

-One question at a time will be on the screen.
-Candidates will be able to switch between questions using the next and previous question tabs.
+One question at a time will appear on the screen, and candidates can switch using the Next and Previous buttons.

 Colour | Indication | Status | |